QubesOS/qubes-doc/project-security/verifying-signatures.md

 _This is an optional section intended for advanced users._

-After you have authenticated your Qubes ISO and written it to your desired medium (such as a USB drive or optical disc), you can re-verify the data that has been written to your medium.
+After you have authenticated your Qubes ISO and written it onto your desired medium (such as a USB drive or optical disc), you can re-verify the data that has been written to your medium.
 Why would you want to do this when you've already verified the original ISO?
 Well, it's conceivable that a sufficiently